Type A and Type B Personality (Free 3-Min Test)

 Type D personality traits may encourage someone to stay in and mope.
 Do people with a Type T personality mope?
 They’re probably too busy snowboarding or bungee jumping.

-The last personality type that has gained popularity in recent years is the Type T personality.
+The last personality type that has gained popularity recently is the Type T personality.
 People with this type of personality are thrill-seekers.
 They seek out and chase experiences with high risks.
-These risks could be the risk of death (Type T personalities tend to climb mountains or skydive) or the risk of living without a steady income (artists, entrepreneurs, gamblers…they are likely to have a Type T personality.)
+These risks could be death (Type T personalities tend to climb mountains or skydive) or living without a steady income (artists, entrepreneurs, gamblers...they are likely to have a Type T personality.)

 However, the adrenaline pumping through the systems of these type T personalities may be causing them to have more heightened senses, as happens when adrenaline is higher.
-This is the reason that some people chase these thrills, to feel that rush going over them.
+This is why some people chase these thrills, to feel that rush going over them.

-A person with Type T Personality will likely have these characteristics:
+A person with a Type T Personality will likely have these characteristics:

-• Never in the same place for long
+- Never in the same place for a long

-There is little research done on Type T personalities, but what we do know is that the other type that most closely comes to parallel with these are the Type A personalities.
+Little research has been done on Type T personalities, but we know that the type that most closely parallels these is the Type A personality.
 The characteristics of these two personality types make them popular and successful.

-The only perceived negative effect of having this personality type is that you can get yourself into some pretty stressful situations in your life if you aren’t careful.
+The only perceived negative effect of having this personality type is that you can get into some pretty stressful situations if you aren’t careful.

 And not being able to stay in one spot for long may make it difficult to form deep bonds with other people.
-You may have to sacrifice relationships for the high risk lifestyle or vise versa.
+You may have to sacrifice relationships for the high-risk lifestyle or vice versa.

 Am I Type A Or B?

 What does all of this mean for you?
 First, you’ll have to find out what personality type you are.
-While the answers tend to be pretty obvious, you can also take tests online to figure out which type fits you and your lifestyle (like the one above!).
+While the answers tend to be pretty obvious, you can also take tests online to determine which type fits you and your lifestyle (like the one above!).

-2. If you lose, do you often feel very bad, instead of enjoying the game?
+- If you lose, do you often feel bad instead of enjoying the game?

 If you are a Type A or a Type D personality, you may want to reach out to a professional to learn about ways to manage your risk of heart disease and other complications.
 Healthy habits, like positive self-talk or exercise, can help to reduce stress and stay heart-healthy.

-It’s important to note that Type A and Type B personality traits are not necessarily mutually exclusive and that individuals can possess a mix of both traits.
-Additionally, it’s important to remember that personality is complex and multifaceted, and there are many other personality traits beyond just Type A and Type B that contribute to our overall personality.
+It's important to note that Type A and Type B personality traits are not mutually exclusive, and individuals can possess a mix of both traits.
+Additionally, it's important to remember that personality is complex and multifaceted, and many other personality traits beyond just Type A and Type B contribute to our overall personality.